This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Seasonings: Use dried oregano, paprika, garlic powder, salt, and black pepper.
+• Seasonings: Dried oregano, paprika, garlic powder, salt, and black pepper create a classic Greek flavor profile.

 Optional garnishes